LordButley/itspuppytime/README.md

 7. Reload the page.
 Scroll back to 'GitHub Pages' section, where the new URL for the deployed site can be found.

 Additional information around these steps can be found on the [GitHub Pages Help Page](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site).

+#### Forking a GitHub Repository
+1. Login to GitHub.
+2. Locate your desired repository.
+3. Locate the fork option in the top-right hand corner of the repository page.
+4. You will be asked where you want to fork it to.